kkd26/Machine-Learning-and-Real-world-Data/topic01/README.md

 Presenting The Wayne Rooney effect - testing how a NB classifier trained on previously obtained (old) data perform on a review data.
 Training on 2004 database and testing on 2016 database.

+## Task 6 - Uncertainty and human agreement

+Extending sentiment to Neutral, training classifier.
+Then calculating agreement table and Fleiss' kappa.

 ## Usage

 Unpack `data.tar.gz` file and move it to `Sentiment Detection` directory.
 Then add `stanford-postagger.jar` and `JavaFX` libraries to the project so you can enjoy my code in `java.uk.ac.cam.kkd26.exercises`.
-More details are described in `task[1-5].pdf`.
+More details are described in `task[1-6].pdf`.